MasterCraftArc/company-website/content/blog/key-terms-cloud-native-software-delivery-a-fact-sheet/index.md

 Within the DoD context, containerized microservices and container orchestration can be used to provide a common, but extensible, platform that mission applications can be developed and run on top of.
 A common, secure platform would allow for better alignment between platform teams and mission application teams.
 In other words, creating greater standardization among platforms, while preserving the ability to quickly adapt and integrate new products or capabilities, would create a positive feedback loop between mission application teams and platform teams.

 ### Infrastructure as Code

 Infrastructure as Code (IaC) is an approach to managing the technical infrastructure required to run containerized applications.
 Instead of traditional methods to document procedures, infrastructure as code automates and source controls the configuration of infrastructure.
 The end result creates a declarative, repeatable configuration that automates the infrastructure provisioning effectively managing it as a single piece of software.

 ### Configuration as Code

 Configuration as Code (CaC) is an approach to managing the configuration of applications’ initial state.
 Like infrastructure as code, this practice results in a declarative state that can be automated, repeated and managed as a single piece of software.

-### \
-Kubernetes
+### Kubernetes

 Containers are deployed using container orchestration tools, such as Kubernetes.
-Kubernetes is an open source container orchestration platform that automates the deployment, scaling, and management of containerized software.Kubernetes is “infrastructure” agnostic meaning it can be deployed and executed regardless of hardware specifications (i.e., in the cloud, on your laptop, or an air gapped server).
+Kubernetes is an open source container orchestration platform that automates the deployment, scaling, and management of containerized software.

+Kubernetes is “infrastructure” agnostic meaning it can be deployed and executed regardless of hardware specifications (i.e., in the cloud, on your laptop, or an air gapped server).
 IaC and CaC can provide automated provisioning of this infrastructure and the deployment of Kubernetes.

 ### Declarative State

 The combination of Infrastructure as Code, Configuration as Code, and containerized software provide a declarative state.
 Declarative state is the future of continuous delivery.
 Kubernetes is among the largest growing ecosystems and its services, support, and tools are widely available.

 ### Continuous Integration/Continuous Delievery

 Continuous delivery (CD) means we have the capability of releasing the latest changes validated by the pipeline to production on demand.
 Continuous deployment means that every change we make will flow directly to production unless the CD pipeline invalidates the delivery.
 In either case, a true CD flow will have no human intervention between when code is accepted into the trunk and when it is delivered.
 Very high performing teams will deliver changes as rapidly as possible.
 Depending on the delivery context, this could be several times an hour, day, or week.
 The goal of CD is to minimize risk and cost of change by relentlessly driving down the size of change to expose and correct inefficiencies in the process and improve quality feedback loops.
 CD is not a technology or tool.
 CD is how we use the tools to improve quality, organizational efficiency, and customer outcomes.